sighupio/fury-kubernetes-dr/docs/releases/unreleased.md

 - Simplify interface for `aws-velero` module
 - Simplify interface for `gcp-velero` module
 - Simplify interface for `azure-velero` module
+- Update required terraform version to 0.15.4

 ## Upgrade path

 Replace the module interface to match the new one.
+Ensure you are running terraform 0.15.4.

 ### modules/eks-velero